Back to Nutrition

 The healthiest treats are the fruit and vegetables.

 Note: On the subject of fruit, there has been some discussion regarding oranges causing cancer in male rats.
-It is the d-limonene in orange rind and commercial orange juice that they are referring to.
-The actual meat of the orange is not a problem.
+It is the consuming of very large amounts over a long period of time of d-limonene in orange rind and commercial orange juice that they are referring to.
+The actual meat of the orange is not a problem and can be given to both female and male rats.

-A few examples of treats that rats may enjoy in moderation are: plain popped popcorn, chicken or beef bones (cooked or boiled), chew biscuits, Nutra*Puffs, , and Nylabones for chewing.
+A few examples of treats that rats may enjoy in moderation are: plain popped popcorn, chicken or beef bones (cooked or boiled), chew biscuits or small dog milk bones, Nutra*Puffs, and Nylabones for chewing.

 In general rats may for the most part be offered many of the foods you eat; however, there are a few exceptions.
 Drinks that are carbonated or foods (in excess) that could cause gas should be avoided.
 Rats have a flap in the stomach that prevents them from being able to vomit up contents into the esophagus.
-For this reason rats are also not able to burp, so giving carbonated beverages could cause discomfort (besides being unhealthy) for your rat.
-Even though gassy foods do not necessarily make one burp it could still cause your rat to be uncomfortable.
-It is not unheard of for a rat to pass flatus.
+For this reason rats are also not able to burp, so giving carbonated beverages could potentially cause discomfort (besides being unhealthy) for your rat.
+Even though gassy foods do not necessarily cause burping, and although rats do pass flatus, those types of food could have the potential to cause your rat to feel a bit uncomfortable.

 For a further listing of foods to be avoided visit http://ratfanclub.org/diet.html.